Portrait Author:Watanabe On← Back

 Portrait

-Dorian Gray climbed onto the modeling stand and, maintaining the pose of a young Greek martyr, listened intently to Lord Henry’s eloquence.
-Lord Henry's voice held a strangely captivating resonance.
-Lord Henry lamented the young man’s truly splendid beauty.
-And he taught him a new perspective on life and happiness.
-Unintentionally, it resonated with the secret heartstrings deep within Dorian’s soul that had never been touched before.
+2 Dorian Gray stepped onto the model platform and, maintaining a posture like that of a young Greek martyr, listened to Lord Henry’s eloquence.
+Lord Henry’s voice held a curiously captivating resonance.
+Lord Henry felt a pang of regret for this young man’s exquisite, otherworldly beauty.
+And he imparted a new perspective on life and happiness.
+Unwittingly, it resonated with secret chords in the depths of Dorian’s heart—chords that had never before been touched.

 3